History of Tunisia: Republic and early Empire

 The Province (basically what is now Tunisia and coastal regions to the east) became the scene of military campaigns directed by well known Romans during the last decades of the Republic.
 Gaius Marius celebrated his triumph as a result of successfully finishing Rome's war against Jugurtha, the Numidian king.
 A wealthy novus homo and populares, Marius was the first Roman general to enlist in his army proletari (landless citizens); he was chosen Consul an unprecedented seven times (107, 104–100, 86).
 The optimate Lucius Cornelius Sulla, later Consul (88, 80), and Dictator (82–79), had served as quaestor under the military command of Marius in Numidia.
 There in 106 Sulla persuaded Bocchus to hand over Jurgurtha, which ended the war.

 In 47 BC Julius Caesar landed in Africa in pursuit of Pompey's remnant army, which was headquartered at Utica where they enjoyed the support of the Numidian King Juba I. Also present was Cato the Younger, a political leader of Caesar's republican opponents.
-Caesar's victory nearby at the Battle of Thapsus almost put an end to at phase of the civil war.
+Caesar's victory nearby at the Battle of Thapsus almost put an end to that phase of the civil war.
 Cato committed suicide by his sword.
 Caesar then annexed Numidia (the eastern region of modern Algeria).

 Augustus (ruled 31 BC to 14 AD) controlled the Roman state following the civil war that would mark the end of the Roman Republic.
 He established a quasi-constitutional regime known as the Principate, later to be called the Roman Empire.

-Augustus circa 27 BC restored Juba II to the throne as King of Mauretania (to the east of the Province of Africa).
+Augustus circa 27 BC restored Juba II to the throne as King of Mauretania (to the east of the province of Africa).
 Educated at Rome and obviously a client king, Juba also wrote books about the culture and history of Africa, and a best seller about Arabia, writings unfortunately lost.
 He married Cleopatra Selene, the daughter of Anthony and Cleopatra.
 After his reign, his kingdom and other lands of the Maghrib were annexed as the Roman Provinces of Mauritania Caesaria and Mauritania Tingitana (approximately the western coast of modern Algeria and northern Morocco).